Other

 I will use the simple but elegant image below to depict the idea of a singular awarepath diverging into two separate awarepaths.
 The image below presents a line starting from the left representing an awarepath, a singular consciousness (os possibly multiple consciousnesses shaving the same conscious attributes--awarepath).
 As the line extends out to the right the awarepath stretches over time, experiences, thoughts, feelings, emotions, perceptions, apparent behavior, memories and all other conscious attributes associated with a individual awarepath.
 When any of these conscious attributes become less like the orignal, a divergence begins to form two sperate awarepaths--this is the point of awaredivergence.
 Each line representing an awarepath.

-Awareconvergence, in similarity, can be presented in the exact oposite or in reverse of awaredivergence.
-Starting from the right of the image and moving from two seperate awarepaths to a singluar, or share awarepath.
+Awareconvergence, in similarity, can be presented in the exact opposite or in reverse of awaredivergence.
+Starting from the right of the image and moving from two separate awarepaths to a singular, or share awarepath.

 Read the full theory in the book